 The recently renamed doughnut chain did the math on its customizable java drinks.
 It sells 2 billion cups globally per year, enough for customers to pick each option 80,000 times.

 Save your leftover beans for a DIY scrub.
 “Coffee grounds are physical exfoliators that can lift off dead skin cells, making skin feel smooth and look brighter,” says Good Housekeeping Beauty Lab chemist Danusia Wnek.
 “And caffeine is thought to improve blood circulation in skin, but there isn’t yet sufficient clinical data on its use in topical products.”

 If you learn one thing from us let it be this: coffee knowledge is not useless knowledge.
 It can be used for many things.
 For instance, telling someone that in fact, coffee is not dehydrating when they’re explaining their detox to you is a great party trick.
-Or how about when you’re standing at the coffee machine in your office and someone walks over and you mention to them that the first web cam was invented to watch the coffee machine and make sure it was never empty.
+Or how about when you’re standing at the coffee machine in your office and someone walks over and you mention to them that the first web cam was invented not to monitor places for sex but to watch the coffee machine and make sure it was never empty.
 BAM.
 Below read some of the top things you should know about coffee but you may have never heard before.